Mathieu Perreault: Montreal Canadiens

 On July 29, 2021, Perreault left the Jets after seven seasons and was signed to a one-year, $950,000 contract with the Montreal Canadiens.
 In a season where the Canadiens began very poorly, losing five consecutive games at the start and scoring only four goals in the same span, Perreault made headlines by scoring a hat trick in their 6–1 victory over the Detroit Red Wings on October 23.
 It was the first hat trick for a Quebec native playing for the Canadiens in Montreal since Vincent Damphousse in 1998.
 He remarked afterward that "you don't even dream about moments like that."
 Perreault struggled with injury thereafter, first missing all of November and then sustaining an injury on December 14 that kept him out of the lineup for ten weeks.
 He returned on February 26.
 On March 5, 2022, he played his 700th NHL game, a 5–2 victory over the Edmonton Oilers.
-On March 16, he was placed on waivers by the Canadiens, having played eighteen games during the regular season.

-Perreault was not re-signed by the Canadiens following the end of the season.
-During the offseason, it was announced that Perreault would retire from professional hockey and join the TVA Sports broadcasting team.
+On March 16, after playing just 18 regular season games for the Canadiens, he was placed on waivers.
+At the time, Perreault had accumulated three goals and two assists for five points.
+After Perreault was not re-signed by the Canadiens following the end of the 2021–22 season, he chose to retire from professional hockey and join the TVA Sports broadcasting team.

 Personal life

 Perreault and his wife Jennilie have three children together, two daughters and one son.
 Perreault has two tattoos, one of the Tasmanian Devil on his lower stomach and a matching wristband with his wife.
 In 2017, Perreault helped financially support the opening of the Parc-en-ciel, an amusement center for children in Drummondville.
-In honor of his contributions, July 1 was deemed "Mathieu Perreault Day" at the center.
+In honour of his contributions, July 1 was deemed "Mathieu Perreault Day" at the centre.